Predictia/AQUA/diagnostics/seaice/README.md

 ## Description

-The sea ice diagnostic compute the sea ice extent (SIE).
+The sea ice diagnostic computes the sea ice extent (SIE).
 The SIE is defined as the areal integral of all ocean grid cells that contain at least 15% of sea ice concentration (SIC).

 ## Table of Contents